NclRSE-Training/git-ultra-novice/_episodes/09-conflict.md

 ~~~
 {: .output}

-Now let's have the other partner
-make a different change to their copy
+Now let's have the other partner make a different change to their copy
 *without* updating from GitHub:

 ~~~
-$ nano guacamole.md
+$ nano peasoup.md
-$ cat guacamole.md
+$ cat peasoup.md
 ~~~
 {: .language-bash}

 ~~~
 # Ingredients
-- avocado
+- peas
-- lime
+- spring onions
-- salt
+- potato
 # Instructions
-- peel the avocados
+- shell the peas
 ~~~
 {: .output}

 We can commit the change locally:

 ~~~
-$ git add guacamole.md
+$ git add peasoup.md
 $ git commit -m "Add first step"
 ~~~
 {: .language-bash}